Value Investing, Strategy & Screening Guide + eBook/pdf

 Warren Buffett Value Investing

-Warren Buffett is the most successful and famous value investor in the world for a good reason.
+Warren Buffett is the world’s most successful and famous value investor for a good reason.

-Buffett is widely admired because he was the world’s third-richest man on September 30, 2019.
-Forbes estimates Buffett had a personal fortune of $82.1 billion on that day.
-Most of that fortune comes from stock in Buffett’s company Berkshire Hathaway (NYSE: BRK.A).
+Buffett is widely admired because he is among the world’s richest people.
+Most of that fortune comes from stock in his company, Berkshire Hathaway (NYSE: BRK.B).
 Much of Berkshire Hathaway’s money comes from its stock holdings, which Buffett helps pick.

-Buffett bases his value investing in Graham’s philosophy, but he employs different tactics and criteria.
+Buffett bases his value investing on Graham’s philosophy but employs different tactics and criteria.
 Unlike Graham, Buffett is willing to pay higher prices for companies he considers good.

 Buffett will buy more expensive stocks that meet his criteria.
-His portfolio has contained some expensive stocks, including Apple (NASDAQ: AAPL), at various times.
+His portfolio has often contained expensive stocks, including Apple (NASDAQ: AAPL).

 Another difference between Warren and Graham is that Buffett will buy large amounts of what he considers good stocks.
-Buffett’s strategy is to concentrate his investment in moneymaking equities.
+Buffett’s strategy is to concentrate his investment on moneymaking equities.

-When he analyzes a stock, Buffett pays the most attention to its cash flow and assets.
-Buffett’s core belief is those good companies always have lots of cash.
+When Buffett analyzes a stock, he pays the most attention to its cash flow and assets.
+Buffett’s core belief is that good companies always have lots of cash.

-One difference between Buffett’s approach and Graham is the Oracle of Omaha’s focus on growth.
-Buffett will pay extra for companies with a healthy rate of growth like Apple.
+One difference between Buffett’s approach and Graham’s is the Oracle of Omaha’s focus on growth.
+Buffett will pay extra for companies like Apple that have healthy growth rates.

-Another Buffett belief is that investors need to keep large amounts of cash on hand.
+Another Buffett belief is that investors must keep large amounts of cash.
 Berkshire Hathaway made headlines for accumulating $122.38 billion in cash and short-term investments in summer 2019.

-Investors need lots of cash so they can take advantage of opportunities fast, Buffett teaches.
+Buffett teaches that investors need lots of cash to take advantage of opportunities fast.
 Investors also need cash to cover emergency expenses and to borrow against them.

 Like Graham, Buffett is a contrarian famous for his skepticism of the market, the media, investors, and the investment industry.
 Buffett dismisses investment fads, popular wisdom, professional fund managers, and new technologies.

 In recent years, Buffett has become increasingly critical of the wealthy and the American political system.
-Buffett pledged to give 99% of his fortune to charity to encourage the rich to give back.
+To encourage the rich to give back, Buffett pledged to give 99% of his fortune to charity.

 Buffett’s value investing combines Graham’s philosophy with a contrarian view of the markets and a cynical view of human nature.
-Buffett likes to tell people to buy companies so simple “even somebody’s idiot nephew” can run them.
-The notion being that “somebody’s idiot nephew” will be in charge at some point.
+Buffett likes to tell people to buy companies so simple that “even somebody’s idiot nephew” can run them.
+The notion is that “somebody’s idiot nephew” will be in charge eventually.

 Buffett’s value formula is hard to calculate manually because it emphasizes several divergent criteria.

-Buffett does not take a lot of risks in his investing.
-He makes large investments in stable, simple businesses, including insurance, consumer goods, retail, finance, and media.
+Buffett does not take many risks when investing.
+He invests in stable, simple businesses, including insurance, consumer goods, retail, finance, and media.

 Buffett’s methods are not for everybody because of the time it takes to make profits, emphasizing long-term stable profits.
 Too many people are focused on short-term trading to make money, which is much riskier.
 Many people, however, swear by Buffett and his investing wisdom.